nibreh/yellow-plugin-video/README.md

 # HTML5 video plugin 0.6.5
 A HTML5 video player for Yellow.
 This plugin embeds a basic video player using the HTML5 `<video>` tag, which should be supported by most modern browsers.
+This is the standard way to embed a video in a web page.
 [More on Wikipedia](https://en.wikipedia.org/wiki/HTML5_video).

-Check also the [HTML5 audio plugin](https://github.com/schulle4u/yellow-plugin-audio) by schulle4u.
+Based on [HTML5 audio plugin](https://github.com/schulle4u/yellow-plugin-audio) by schulle4u.

 ## How do I install this?